 Sommet Saint-Sauveur is where you’ll be heading when it’s time to get out your skis or board.
 There are 43 trails here, distributed nicely all the way from easy up to double diamond.
 Eight lifts serve the property, which spreads out over 142 acres and reaches a peak elevation of 1,365 feet.

 By picking the right town, and the right ski area, you can enjoy an outstanding experience on the slopes in Quebec.
-There are many different types of runs accounted for in the destinations we’ve listed above, so take some time to review the options and determine which is right for you, as well as your family or friends.
-Have fun out there!
+There are many different types of runs accounted for in the aforementioned Canadian destinations, so take some time to determine which is right for you, as well as your family or friends.